Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Properties and Applications

-where $w\in\left[0,1\right]$ is a weighting parameter used for sweeping over the Pareto optimal set.
 The resulting Pareto frontier is depicted in Fig.~\ref{pic:TopoOptParetoQnormArel}.
-Structures with normalized Q-factors lower than $Q/Q_\T{lb} = 1.5$ span more than 50\,\% of the design area ($r_\T{area} > 0.5$), and it is seen that metal usage can be significantly reduced without any serious impairment on the Q-factor.
+Structures with normalized Q-factors lower than $Q/Q_\T{lb} = 1.5$ span more than 50\,\% of the design area\footnote{At a certain level of utilized area, the Q-factor starts to increase again.} ($r_\T{area} > 0.5$), and it is seen that metal usage can be significantly reduced without any serious impairment on the Q-factor.
 However, the cost in the Q-factor for small area coverage steeply increases.

 A similar trade-off can be studied between different physical and structural parameter combinations.